samjdedes/pneumonia_detection/README.md

 ![class imbalance](https://github.com/samjdedes/pneumonia_detection/blob/PR_branch/visualization/image_classification.png)
 Next we needed to address our class imbalance.
 The first was to use a keras preprocessing function called ImageDataGenerator.
 ImageDataGenerator takes a batch of images used for training, applies a series of random transformation to each image in the batch (including random rotation, resizing and shearing), and replaces the original batch with the new randomly transformed batch.
 This effectively allows us to expand the training dataset in order to improve the performance and ability of the model to generalize.

-Our second option was to divide our images classified as pneumonia between viral pneumonia, and bacterial pneumonia.
-We would effectively be adding another class that our model would need to classify.
-But we thought by splitting our pneumonia classes we may help our model by leveling out our class imbalance.
-Further we believed that if our model was succesfully at identify all three classes, it may aid medical practitioners to implement the appropriate medicinal therapies that would need to be implemented for the respective diagnoses of patients with viral pneumonia and bacterial pneumonia.

 ## Modeling